top of page

 Visual Tree Assessment

-• Visual Tree Assessment (VTA) is a visual tree safety check.
-This is a method to estimate the risk of trees in terms of:
+• Visual Tree Assessment (VTA) is a visual tree safety inspection.
+This method is used to assess the risk of trees in terms of:

-• Stability: whether or not the tree falls.
+• Stability : whether or not the tree will fall.

-• Fragility: whether or not to break down the entire tree or parts of it.
+• Susceptibility to breakage : whether or not the entire tree or parts of it break off.

-• Itresult of this VTA is a classification of the inspected tree into one of the following classes:
+• The result of this VTA is a classification of the inspected tree into one of the following classes:

-• No Increased Risk (GVR): with these trees the chance of causing damage or injury is virtually non-existent.
-This does not mean that there is no risk: even trees without visible defects can fall or break.
+• No Increased Risk (GVR) : These trees pose virtually no risk of causing damage or injury.
+This doesn't mean there's no risk: even trees without visible defects can fall or break.

-• Increased Risk (VR): with these trees there is a real chance of causing damage or injury.
-Depending on the circumstances, you can then opt for:
+• Increased Risk (RR) : These trees pose a real risk of causing damage or injury.
+Depending on the circumstances, the following options may be considered:

-• Further investigation regarding specialist equipment.
-Based on this result, the trees are placed in the “Attention tree”, “take measures” or “felled” category.
+• Further research regarding specialized equipment.
+Based on this result, the trees are categorized as "Attention Tree," "Take Action," or "Cut."

-• Take action so that the tree no longer shows an increased risk.
+• Take measures to ensure that the tree no longer presents an increased risk.

 • Sheets